Rafa0407/calculadoraBinaria/README.md

 - Bower -> https://bower.io/ installed

+After install everything, just type:
+- npm install
-After install everything, just type: npm install and then, change your path to app/ and type bower install
+- and then, change your path to app/ and type bower install
+- return to the principal path of the project and type gulp

 With the gulp task, the browser will reload automatically  if one file (.css .js .scss) have a change